 Before investing your cash compare rates and features and, as always, don’t be afraid to negotiate better savings account interest rate, the market is as competitive as ever.

-Your money is hard earned and with high-interest savings account you can make your money work for you.
+Your money is hard-earned and with a high-interest savings account, you can make your money work for you.

 Making It Work for You

-Really making it work for you is the key.
-Sure, you can set up a high-interest savings account, put your extra cash in it, and forget about it, but is that really using this sort of account to its fullest?
+Making it work for you is the key.
+Sure, you can set up a high-interest savings account, put your extra cash in it, and forget about it, but is that using this sort of account to its fullest?

 The beauty with the high-interest savings account is that there is no lock-in period.
 There is no deposit, withdrawal, or brokerage fee.
 The money is yours.